rubygems/pg-major-update/README.md

 # Online PostgreSQL migration

-Simple guide for migrating PostgreSQL cluster to new major version using 2 instances (current one and new one) and pgbouncer as intermediate connection pooler able to forward connections to new instance with no noticeable interruption.
+Simple guide for migrating PostgreSQL cluster to new major version using 2 instances (current one and new one), logical replication and pgbouncer as intermediate connection pooler able to forward connections to new instance with no noticeable interruption.

 ## variables needed